NameSolution/monprojetsaas1/README.md

 npm run build
 npm start
 ```
 Before running the server copy `.env.example` to `.env` and adjust the values.
 At minimum `JWT_SECRET` and `STRIPE_SECRET` must be set so authentication and billing work correctly. `AI_API_URL` and `AI_MODEL` configure the LLM endpoint.
-By default they target OpenRouter at `https://openrouter.ai/api/v1` using the `google/gemma-3n-e4b-it:free` model.
+By default they target a local Ollama instance at `http://localhost:11434/v1` using the `phi3:mini` model.
 Update `DB_USER` and `DB_PASSWORD` if your local PostgreSQL credentials differ from the defaults.
 The seed script also creates a `hotel_customizations` table so that settings from the Personnalisation menu persist between sessions.
 The Agent Builder centralizes conversation nodes and knowledge items so you can build flows visually.
 Pensez à relancer `npm run build` après toute modification du code React
 avant de démarrer le serveur en production.